 Take a look at the far right column in both tables.
 Even using the least favorable comparison, wired data costs only 5% that of wireless data ($0.23 per Gb wired worst-case versus $4.50 per Gb wireless best case).

 With less expensive and far better value alternatives available, consumers with limited disposable income (such as in Wilmington) are very unlikely to choose AT&T Mobility’s costly high data usage plans.
 Thus Crown Castle and AT&T understand they must target these high revenue services toward affluent communities.
 Palos Verdes fits the bill perfectly.
-That is why Crown Castle wants to place 60 new cell towers in Palos Verdes, any talk of “improving cell phone service” is cover for the real motive.
+That is potentially why Crown Castle wants to place 60 new cell towers in Palos Verdes, any talk of “improving cell phone service” could be cover for the real motive.

 Simply put, a cell tower that serves 100 Palos Verdes customers is a far more valuable corporate asset than a cell tower that serves 100 economically-disadvantaged customers.
 Crown Castle’s alleged high “required” signal levels are likely also a factor in AT&T’s marketing strategy since this will make it easier to promote high-revenue services in Palos Verdes.
 As economically-disadvantaged communities aren’t market targets, there is no motivation to increase signal levels above typical industry levels.